edwardpandelea/ATMProject/README.md

 De asemenea, baza de date este generată automat la fiecare rulare a aplicației, asigurând astfel funcționalitatea corectă și actualizată a sistemului.
 ### English
-This project is a virtual ATM developed two years ago, leveraging the knowledge gained during my university studies.
+This project is a virtual ATM.
 The application is built using Microsoft .NET WinForms and utilizes SQLite3 for data management.

 ### Technologies Used
 * Platform: Microsoft .NET WinForms